 Federally-Approved Water Quality Standards

 Maine statute 38 MRSA §464-470 establishes the state of Maine’s classification system for surface waters.
-Reeds Brook from the Green Lake dam to Graham Lake is Class B; Green Lake is Class A (MRS, 1989a).
+Reeds Brook from the Green Lake dam to Graham Lake is Class B; Green Lake is Class GPA (MRS, 1989a).

-Class A waters are the second highest classification and must be of such quality to support the designated uses of drinking water after disinfection; fishing; agriculture; recreation in and on the water; industrial process and cooling water supply; hydroelectric power generation; navigation; and habitat for fish and other aquatic life (MRS, 1989b).
+Class GPA is the sole classification for natural lakes in Maine.
+Class GPA waters must be of such quality to support the designated uses of drinking water after disinfection; fishing; agriculture; recreation in and on the water; industrial process and cooling water supply; hydroelectric power generation; navigation; and habitat for fish and other aquatic life.
+The habitat must be characterized as natural.
+(MRS, 1989b).

 Class B waters must be of such quality that they are suitable for the designated used of drinking water supply after treatment; fishing; agriculture; recreation in and on the water; industrial process and cooling water supply; hydroelectric power generation; navigation; and as habitat for fish and other aquatic life (MRS, 1989b).

+Class GPA water quality standards are evaluated by the trophic state of the lake.

 The state of Maine has established Class A and Class B water quality standards for DO, iron, chloride, and aluminum, and has developed draft nutrient criteria for total phosphorus, chlorophyll-a, pH, and water transparency (i.e., Secchi disk depth)